-As a result of the foregoing, all purchases and sales of property (eg. vacant land, rectories, other residential housing) must be approved by Diocesan Council.
-In this regard, the Procedure Pursuant to Canon 6 outlines the Diocesan approval process that must be followed, along with the formal documentation that is to be submitted in support of any such request.
+The Procedure Pursuant to Canon 6 outlines the diocesan approval process that must be followed, along with the formal documentation you need to submit in support of any such request.

 Any acquisition (including purchases or receiving property as a donation/gift) or disposition of property must first be discussed with the Area Bishop to obtain their written support.
-The Chief Administrative Officer of the Diocese should also be consulted.
+The Executive Director of the Diocese should also be consulted.

-All requests to purchase or sell property must be reviewed by both the Executive Board and the Trusts Committee who, in turn, each make a recommendation to Diocesan Council.
+All requests to purchase or sell property must be reviewed by both the Executive Board and the Trusts Committee, which each make a recommendation to Diocesan Council.

-Parishes may not enter into a binding legal agreement until after Diocesan Council approval has been granted.
-To ensure this conditionality, all Agreements of Purchase & Sale must include three additional vendor’s conditions that Parishes can obtain by contacting the Director of Property Resources.
+Parishes may not enter into a binding legal agreement until after Diocesan Council has granted its approval.
+To ensure this conditionality, all Agreements of Purchase & Sale must include three additional vendor’s conditions that parishes can obtain by contacting the Director of Property Resources.

-Parishes are reminded that, to avoid any potential conflicts of interest, all real estate professionals (realtors, solicitors etc.) retained by the Parish should be at arms-length from the corporation.
+To avoid any potential conflicts of interest, all real estate professionals (realtors, solicitors etc.) retained by the parish should be at arms-length from the corporation.

 For more information, please contact David Badian, Director of Property Resources, 416-363-6021 ext.
 245 (1-800-668-8932).